aligneddev/angular-plus-react/README.md

 This is a minimal reference solution I created today.
 I started with and followed instructions from [Machine Llama](https://javascript.plainenglish.io/how-to-dynamically-integrate-angular-in-react-and-share-data-between-both-c507e90b1f09) and [his code](https://github.com/MachineLlama/multi-app).
 This approach is different in that I put both Angular and React in the same app, instead of 2 different apps that Machine Llama has.

+The Angular components are bordered in red, the React components are bordered in blue.

 ## Development Details

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.